Jagged Alliance 2: JA2-Stracciatella

-The JA2-Stracciatella project aims for cross platform capabilities for Jagged Alliance 2 by porting the vanilla Wildfire source code to SDL as underlying library.
-Mac OS, Linux, Android and other source ports were released as result.
-Also, Stracciatella can be seen as an unofficial patch project, since the second focus is the fixing of technical errors (like buffer overflows) and the removal of technical limitations without changing the game's balancing.
-The last commit of project initiator Tron in the project repository was r7072 from August 2010.
-In March 2013 the JA2-Stracciatella project was continued by another developer and transferred to a new repository.
-Support for higher resolutions and additional fixes were introduced.
-In March 2016 the project was continued on GitHub.
+The JA2-Stracciatella project aims to add cross platform capabilities for Jagged Alliance 2 by porting the vanilla Wildfire source code to SDL.
+Mac OS, Linux, Android and other source ports have since been released.
+The second focus of Stracciatella as an unofficial patch project is the fixing of technical errors (like buffer overflows) and the removal of technical limitations without changing the game's balancing.
+The last commit of project founder Tron in the project repository is r7072 from August 2010.
+In March 2013, the JA2-Stracciatella project was resumed by another developer and transferred to a new repository, which added support for higher resolutions and additional fixes.
+In March 2016, the project was continued on GitHub.

 v1.13

 v1.13 is an enhanced version of Jagged Alliance 2 Gold and partial conversion mod of the game.
 The main change from the original code is the "externalisation" of many previously hardcoded variables to editable XML files, allowing users a great level of modding flexibility.
 It introduced many new features and items, as well as a multiplayer mode.
-Since July, 2007, 1.13 has been successfully ported to Linux.
+In July 2007, 1.13 was successfully ported to Linux.
 It is also backwards-compatible with a base Jagged Alliance 2 installation.